 On almost all cruise lines guests booked in the same cabin have to all purchase a drinks package.
 This was implemented to avoid the sharing of drinks.

-The drinks package purchased must be the same so it isn’t possible for one person in a cabin to book an alcoholic package while another books a non alcoholic package.
+The drinks package purchased must be the same so it isn’t possible for one person in a cabin to book an alcoholic package whilst another books a soft drinks package.

 It’s usually possible to book drinks packages online ahead of your cruise and when doing this the system won’t let you purchase for just one person in a cabin.